-Construction Weather Management Workbook
+Construction Management using Weather Workbook

 • It is below 32 degrees at 10 locations so concrete cannot be poured at those sites.